Tumbleweed: Society and culture

 Originating in the Western genre, tumbleweeds are frequently used as a trope in films and TV shows.
 In shots set in a desolate and deserted place, or generally in a locale with little activity, tumbleweeds may be seen rolling across the scenery.
 This motif has become clichéd, with the result that it is nowadays primarily used with humorous intent – for example when a short but embarrassing moment of silence occurs during a scene.
 One of the best-known uses of tumbleweed in cinema is in the opening sequence of The Big Lebowski (1998), where it symbolizes the "drifting" nature of the main character.

 The city of Chandler, Arizona marks the holiday season by building a tumbleweed tree for Christmas.

 Bramblin and Brambleghast are Pokémon based on tumbleweeds.

 Once dry and uprooted, tumbleweeds form steppicursors that, driven by the wind, roll on the lands of Southern California, Arizona, Nevada, Utah, New Mexico, Texas, northwestern Mexico, and most of the Mexican territory just south of the border.
-In the area of Mexicali they are called cachanillas, which is also a demonym for those born and residing in that capital city of Baja California.
+In the area of Mexicali they are called cachanillas, which is also a demonym for those born and residing in that city.